jenineharris/logistic-regression-tutorial/README.md

 # A Primer on Binary Logistic Regression (in R)

-This repository contains the statistical source code for the logistic regression primer by Jenine Harris.
+This repository contains the statistical source code for the logistic regression primer by Jenine K. Harris.
 If you are new to R, follow the instructions below to install the appropriate software and download the source code.

 ### Getting Started in R